AllenWangle/SemNE/README.md

 | --directed   | NULL | Graph is directed.   |
 | --undirected | NULL | Graph is undirected. |

-parse.set_defaults(directed=False)  indicates the graph is undirected parse.set_defaults(directed=True)  indicates the graph is directed
+`parse.set_defaults(directed=False)`  indicates the graph is undirected `parse.set_defaults(directed=True)`  indicates the graph is directed

 | Command      | Type | Description         |
 | ------------ | ---- | ------------------- |
 | --weighted   | NULL | Graph is weighted   |
 | --unweighted | NULL | Graph is unweighted |

-parse.set_defaults(weighted=False)  indicates the graph is unweighted parse.set_defaults(weighted=True)  indicates the graph is weighted
+`parse.set_defaults(weighted=False)`  indicates the graph is unweighted `parse.set_defaults(weighted=True)`  indicates the graph is weighted

 # Testing the model

-Testing the model is handled by the "test/test.py" script which provides the following command line arguments.
+Testing the model is handled by the `test/test.py` script which provides the following command line arguments.
-The embeddings of three network are provided in "test/pre-trained/".
+The embeddings of three network are provided in `test/pre-trained/`.
 It can be used to reproduce the results in the paper.

 | Command        | Type | Description                 | Default                                              |
 | -------------- | ---- | --------------------------- | ---------------------------------------------------- |